This fresh ceviche is made from raw fish marinated in citrus juice. It doesn't need to be cooked, making it the perfect hot weather meal!

 Is ceviche safe?

-Even though the acid in the citrus denatures and "cooks" the protein in the fish, ceviche is technically raw.
+Even though the acid in the citrus that you will be using denatures and "cooks" the protein in the fish, ceviche is technically raw.

 If you're using frozen seafood, check to make sure that it was frozen right after it was caught.
 This will likely be the better option for those who live far from the ocean or don't have a reliable seafood market nearby.